Taekyoon/Pytorch_Seq2Seq_Tutorial/README.md

 ### Are there any solutions for this tutorial?
 When you are stucked on this tutorial, you can check '*_completed.py' files which have answers for your practice.

-This sources are referred from [Translation with a Sequence to Sequence Network and Attention](http://pytorch.org/tutorials/intermediate/seq2seq_translation_tutorial.html).

 ------------------------------------------------------------------------------------------------------------
 ## Getting Started